kimicasamina/boring-clothing-store-react/README.md

 - **Product** - Display detailed list of products with high-resolution images.

-- **Homepage** - Features a banner showcasing current promotions, new arrivals, and seasonal collections.
+- **Shopping Cart and Checkout** - User-friendly shopping cart that allows easy addition, removal, and editing of items.
+Streamlined checkout process with multiple payment options, including credit/debit cards.

 ## Platform and Technologies

-- **CMS** - Built on Commercejs
+- **CMS** - Built on Commercejs for easy integration.
 - **Payment Gateway** - Stripe
 - **Programming Languages** - Utilizes JavaScript, Tailwindcss and React for front-end development.
 - **Hosting** - Hosted on render.com